-The membership of this subgroup in 2018/2019 as follows: - Chair of Committee (Cllr Ritchie), Vice Chair (Councillor Greer), Alderman Smyth, Councillors Clarke, Montgomery, McWilliam, and Magill.
+The membership of this subgroup in 2018/2019 as follows: - Chair of Committee (Councillor Ritchie), Vice Chair (Councillor Greer), Alderman Smyth, Councillors Clarke, Montgomery, McWilliam, and Magill.
 Membership to date has been reviewed annually in April / May.
 It has to date, been Members with an interest in the subject, that has determined membership aside from the Chair of Operations Committee or his nominee.

-RECOMMENDATION: that nominations to the Grass Management Sub Group for 2019/2020 are agreed.
+Proposed by Alderman Girvan Seconded by Councillor Bennington and agreed that nominations to the Grass Management Sub Group for 2019/2020 are agreed.